-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash and investments.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents, and marketable securities.
 The Company invests in money market funds, U.S. Treasury securities, corporate bonds, commercial paper, and U.S. government agency securities.
 The Company maintains bank deposits in federally insured financial institutions and these deposits may exceed federally insured limits.
 The Company is exposed to credit risk in the event of a default by the financial institutions holding its cash and issuers of investments to the extent recorded on the balance sheets.
-The Company's investment policy limits investments to money market funds, certain types of debt securities issued by the U.S. Government and its agencies, corporate debt, and commercial paper, and places restrictions on the credit ratings, maturities and concentration by type and issuer.
-The Company has not experienced any losses on its deposits of cash and investments.
+The Company's investment policy limits investments to high credit quality securities issued by the U.S. Government and its agencies, highly rated banks, and corporate issuers, subject to certain concentration limits and restrictions on maturities.
+The Company has not experienced any losses on its deposits of cash, cash equivalents, and marketable securities.